search icon

 Dissolving a business requires more than just ceasing operations and locking the door.
 All remaining assets and liabilities have to be managed appropriately to avoid legal repercussions.
 Here are the steps required to properly dissolve a business.

 The first step toward official dissolution is to create a resolution to dissolve.
 This should be agreed upon by the owners, the board of directors, or the partners depending on the type of legal entity.
 Once the resolution is complete, the business will file Articles of Dissolution with the state.
 In most cases, this paperwork goes to the Secretary of State.
-Find out if any other additional forms are required in your state.
+Savvy business owners will be wise to check if other forms are required in their state.

 Liquidate company assets